jaxxatjaxxat/Arbetsprov/README.md

 3. Run gulp to compile Sass and JS.
 4. Open public/index.html in browser.
 5. Run gulp watch to monitor your JS and SASS.
 (For developing purposes)

+Missing features:
+1. Autocomplete/Partialresultlist is not navigable by keys (arrowkeys)